wiiplaywii/wiiu-hbguide/docs/startaroma.md

 ### Getting Started

-1. Extract and copy the `wiiu` folder from both of the `zip` files you just downloaded and put them on the root of your SD card.
+1. Extract and copy the `wiiu` folder from both of the `.zip` files you just downloaded and put them on the root of your SD card.
     - If your computer asks you, select yes to merging both of the ``wiiu`` folders.

 ### Your SD card should look like this: